aiidateam/aiida-core/docs/source/howto/data.rst

     GroupPath('base1/sub_group2', cls='<class 'aiida.orm.groups.Group'>')
     GroupPath('base2/other/sub_group3', cls='<class 'aiida.orm.groups.Group'>')

-You can also traverse directly through the nodes of a path, optionally filtering by node class and any other filters allowed by the `QueryBuilder`:
+You can also traverse directly through the nodes of a path, optionally filtering by node class and any other filters allowed by the :ref:`QueryBuilder <how-to:data:find>`:

 .. code-block:: ipython